7085spaul/full-stack-developer/README.md

 Thank you !!!!
-Created by ashvani Singh - ashvanisingh427@gmail.com
+Created by Nandagiri Mythri - madhunanda13579@gmail.com